Breeding, Diseases, Facility Management, Shelter and Rescue Resources

 - Most feline practitioners do not test, except to confirm virus outside the GI in face of FIP clinical signs.
 PCR for Corona RNA in the abdominal fluid is most commonly used.

-Treatment is not successful long-term, though steroids and other anti-inflammatory treatment is helpful short-term.
+Treatment of FIP in cats is not successful long-term, though steroids and other anti-inflammatory treatment is helpful short-term.
 Some reports of spontaneous remissions have occurred, and medical intervention has had a positive effect on the disease course.
 Positive responses are generally considered temporary; the diagnosis of FIP is accompanied with a negative prognosis long-term.

 Recently, Polyprenyl Immunostimulant has been used successfully with the dry form.
 It has resulted in two of three cats alive at 24 months, but more work needs to be done to call this a treatment.